ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/unit_tests/unit_tests.rst

 .. note:: These tests rely on the usage of the HAL functions and HAL AXi read/write functions.

-.. warning:: The unit test for IP-core drivers *only* test if the software works as intended, dedicated testing for the actual hardware of the IP-core is assumed here!
-The example above tests if the software driver reads and writes the correct registers but the function of the IP-core itself (the multiplication) is not tested by this unit test.
+.. warning:: The unit test for IP-core drivers *only* tests if the software works as intended.
+Dedicated testing for the actual hardware of the IP-core is assumed here!
+The example above tests if the software driver reads and writes the correct registers, but this unit test does not test the function of the IP-core (the multiplication).

 Testing assertions
 ------------------

-:ref:`assertions` are used in the UltraZohm project to protect form programming errors such as calling functions with arguments that are out of range or passing ``NULL`` pointers.
+:ref:`assertions` are used in the UltraZohm project to protect from programming errors such as calling functions with arguments that are out of range or passing ``NULL`` pointers.

 - Include the test macros for the assertions in the test file (``#include "test_assert_with_exception.h``)
-- Use the test macro ``TEST_ASSERT_FAIL_ASSERT`` to test if a assert fails.
+- Use the test macro ``TEST_ASSERT_FAIL_ASSERT`` to test if an assert fails.
-- Use the test macro ``TEST_ASSERT_PASS_ASSERT`` to test if a assert passes.
+- Use the test macro ``TEST_ASSERT_PASS_ASSERT`` to test if an assert passes.
-- Both function calls should cause an assert fo fail due to calling it with a ``NULL`` pointer and an pointer to an uninitialized instance (``is_ready`` is ``false`` in the second call).
+- Both function calls should cause an assert fo fail due to calling it with a ``NULL`` pointer and a pointer to an uninitialized instance (``is_ready`` is ``false`` in the second call).
 Example:

 .. code-block:: c